Bank of England raises rates by most since 1995 even as long recession looms | Business

 But it stressed that there were "extremely large" uncertainties about the economy - which could make the slowdown more or less severe than its core forecasts - and it would judge what its next moves should be as events unfold.
 "Policy is not on a pre-set path," the BoE said.
 "The scale, pace and timing of any further changes in Bank Rate will reflect the Committee's assessment of the economic outlook and inflationary pressures."

-On top of everything else, the BoE's inflation-fighting record has been called into question by Liz Truss, the front-runner to be Britain's next prime minister.
-She wants to set "a clear direction of travel" for monetary policy and to review the BoE's mandate.

-The BoE said it expected to start selling down its huge stockpile of government bonds, with active sales of around 10 billion pounds a quarter, shortly after its next meeting in mid-September.
-The gilt holdings peaked at 875 billion pounds in December and have since fallen to 844 billion pounds after the BoE stopped reinvesting the proceeds of maturing bonds in February.
+The BoE said it expected to start selling down its huge stockpile of government bonds - currently worth 844 billion pounds - shortly after its next meeting in mid-September, with active sales of around 10 billion pounds a quarter.
+(Additional reporting by Andy Bruce; Editing by Toby Chopra)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)